nataliejtang/DH150-Natalie-Tang/Assignment-2.md

 Access the screen recording pilot test video [here](https://drive.google.com/file/d/1MeKXI4Fcw5CRDbCat_3Z5eFtkX026fdh/view?usp=sharing)

 ### Reflection
-In regards to the U.S. Department of Education's website, I learned that it
+In regards to the U.S. Department of Education's website, I learned that it can be difficult for a user to navigate with the overwhelming amount of content available on each page.
+This was apparent through my participant's facial expressions and the amount of ...
+It was also apparent that the

+Through this pilot usability test, I learned the importance of being detailed and explicit in my directions to the participant.
+I wrongly assumed that the participant would solve the task in the way that I did which resulted in my participant   I failed to realize that there are many ways to get to the same end result ..
+In order to improve this, I will change the words that I use